-Alongside community practitioners' efforts to strength communities' relations to space, the study shows how their own sense of place come into play in their practices and experiences.
-Community practitioners' meanings of the city informed their practices; sometimes challenging, shaping or strengthening their actions.
+Alongside community practitioners’ efforts to strengthen communities’ relations to space, the study shows how their own sense of place comes into play in their practices and experiences.
+The participants’ personal meanings of ‘the city’ informed their practices; sometimes challenging, shaping, or strengthening their actions.
 In line with Toomey et al. (2021), we found that the violent uprising deeply disrupted their positive relationship with the city and undermined the alignment between their sense of place and their practices.
-This led to efforts to regenerate the space, and in some cases also to place-protective actions.
-Thus, to understand community practice within the context of political conflict, the profession must take into account the emotional connections, beliefs, and symbols of practitioners toward conflictual sites.
-Given the challenges community practitioners face in conflict zones, the study emphasizes the importance of providing emotional support, and developing professional tools and policies regulating their role during conflict escalation.
+This led to efforts to regenerate the space, and in some cases to take place-protective action.
+So, to understand community practice within the context of political conflict, the profession must take into account the emotional connections, beliefs, and symbols of practitioners toward conflict sites.
+Given the challenges community practitioners face in conflict zones, the study emphasises the importance of providing emotional support and developing professional tools and policies regulating their role during conflict escalation.

-Community practitioners' place-making practices, aspire to create safer and promising places that enables communities to manage the political conflict in the urban level.
-They sought to create an alternative safer space, where Jewish and Arab communities engaged in negotiation over urban shared existence, and management of the conflict in local non-violent ways.
-In many cases community practitioners aimed to blur national dichotomies and generate a hybrid urban identity.
-Given the increasing racial, cultural, and political conflicts worldwide, community practice is obligated to engaged in the making of safe spaces.
-Within the contested political climate, it has the potential to take a critical role in promoting hope, solidarity, and positive peace within contested societies (Moshe Grodofsky, 2019).
+Community practitioners’ place-making practices aspired to create safer and more promising places that enable communities to manage the political conflict at the urban level.
+They sought to create an alternative safe space, where Jewish and Arab communities could engage in negotiation over their shared urban existence and manage conflict non-violently and at the local level.
+In many cases, community practitioners aimed to blur national dichotomies and generate a hybrid urban identity.
+Given the increasing racial, cultural, and political conflicts worldwide, community practice is obligated to engage in the creation of safe spaces.
+Within the contested political climate, it has the potential to take a critical role in promoting hope, solidarity, and peace within contested societies (Moshe Grodofsky, 2019).
 Therefore, we suggest that welfare services, managers, and community practitioners critically reflect on their ability to create safer spaces in contested urban settings and develop sensitive, place-aware interventions.
 Achieving this goal can be accomplished through dialogue with communities, professional development sessions, education, and training.
-We believe that such inclusion of place-making perspective can promote social work core values such as equality and social justice and establish the profession's role in peacebuilding.
+We believe that the inclusion of place-making perspectives can promote core social work values such as equality and social justice and establish the profession’s role in peacebuilding.

-Several study caveats should be noted.
-As this is a qualitative study, generalization from its' findings to other settings, communities, and practitioners is limited.
+Several caveats concerning this study should be noted.
+As this is a qualitative study, generalisation from its findings to other settings, communities, and practitioners is limited.
 Additionally, this study was conducted within the specific context of the Israeli-Palestinian national conflict.
-Future research in this field would benefit from examining social work community practice' roles within the contexts of other political conflicts.
+Future research in this field would benefit from examining social work community practice’s roles in the contexts of other political conflicts.

 References

-Al-kilani S (2019) Social work in Palestine: An emerging profession in an emerging state.
-In: Duffy J, Campbell J and Tosone C (eds) International Perspectives On Social Work And Political Conflict.
-London: Routledge, pp.110-127.
+Al-kilani S (2019) Social work in Palestine: an emerging profession in an emerging state.
+In: Duffy J, Campbell J and Tosone C (eds) International Perspectives on Social Work and Political Conflict.
+London: Routledge, pp.110–127.

 Altman I and Low SM (2012) Place attachment: A conceptual inquiry.
 In: Altman I and Low S (eds) Place Attachment.
-New York: Springer Science & Business Media, pp.1-12.
+New York: Springer Science & Business Media, pp.1–12.